 That said there is no doubt that NatWest ought to have made the payment on the same day and it was their mistake that caused this not to occur.
 Had it done as it should've done Mr D and Mrs D's payments would've been made on time.
 So the complaint has been upheld for that reason but in considering the redress which as I've said cannot be a perfect solution, I've thought carefully about this from all sides and I think a ten year period to mitigate this situation is on balance fair and reasonable.
-So Mr D will receive growth on the sum that would've been in his pension, for a period of ten years, within which he still will have access to the money that ought to have been in his pension had he not had his allowance reduced by the delay.
-He will also receive his redress upfront representing the growth he would've got over ten years.
-I think it is more likely than not that within that ten years he will have the opportunity if he wishes to do so to add this to his pension funds and therefore mitigate any losses.
+So Mrs D will receive growth on the sum that would've been in her pension. for a period of ten years, within which she still will have access to the money that ought to have been in her pension had she not had her allowance reduced by the delay.
+She will also receive her redress upfront representing the growth she would've got over ten years.
+I think it is more likely than not that within that ten years she will have the opportunity if she wishes to do so to add this to her pension funds and therefore mitigate any losses.

-I've also thought about the trouble and upset award made by NatWest, which was paid directly to Mr D. The investigator chose to split this across the two cases - £125 each.
+I've also thought about the trouble and upset award made by NatWest, which was paid directly to Mr D's account.
+The investigator chose to split this across the two cases - £125 each.
 But in reality as Mr D has been the one dealing with this situation it is mainly him who has been affected by the trouble caused by this mistake.
 I think £250 across the two complaints is broadly fair and reasonable here, given the circumstances of the error.
 And I understand this has already been credited to Mr D's account.